frychicken/PiGen/README.md

 located at w0rdlist.txt

+located at wordlist1.txt

+> wordlist1.txt is a file created by doublePiGen.bat (read more below!)

 This gives you the output of the program!

+# What is doublePiGen.bat?

+> Generate all possible combination for 6 digits code !!!

 **_all read me and explain for each version included_**